 If you’ve registered some content with us using the web deposit form, XML upload via our admin tool, or XML deposit using HTTPS POST, and you don’t receive your submission log email immediately, it is likely that your deposit is waiting in the submission queue.

-The submissions that are queueing to be processed are displayed at the bottom of the page.
-They are grouped by depositor ID (admin tool username).
+The submissions that are still waiting to be processed are displayed at the bottom of the page.
+They are grouped by the role used to submit the files.
 Click + under Details (on the left, next to your depositor ID) to expand a list of your deposits waiting to be processed.
 You will also see the submission ID, filename, and position in the queue.

 It typically takes only a few minutes for a submission to be picked up for processing and then for the processing to be completed.
 Processing may take longer depending on overall system traffic, and submission size and complexity.
 If there is a problem with the submission queue, we usually post an update - please check our status page for updates.
 If you’re concerned about your submission processing time, or are planning a large update and would like to coordinate with us about timing, please contact us.